News & Highlights Archives

 TPI Receives 2022 Model Practice Award – National Association of City and County Health Officials (NACCHO)

 In August 2022, TPI was honored to be recognized as a “Model Practice” at the NACCHO Annual Conference in Atlanta, highlighting our partnership with community leaders and county departments to build community driven public safety in the county.
-Click here for a video that was created for the award, and for information about other model practices that were recognized.
+Click here for a ideo that was created for the award, and for information about other model practices that were recognized.

 OVP LA Care Logo